a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 ## SPY Only MACD, 50/150 Long only

 We are now going to do the same thing as above but just long only.
 That means no shorting, we just exit the market entirely when the trend is down.
 Everything else is the same (same code I just change "longOnly" to "True").
+You can clearly see in the chart in the period of the great recession where we exit the market and no trading takes place.

 ![SPY Only, Long and Only, No leverage](/images/blog/macd-backtests/spy-only-long-only-no-leverage.png){: .center-image }